There is an almost unbelievable amount of diversity in the United States, making it the perfect place for a long-distance road trip!

 - Tribute lights at the 9/11 Memorial

 - As Close as I’m Going to Get to NYC (A sign on the cab!)

 The northernmost of the the northern plains, North Dakota isn’t all dead flat farmland and oil fields.
 There really is scenery in North Dakota!
 I went to college in Fargo/Moorhead, which has become a lively little place in the years since.

 We have friends in Ohio, which is what brought us there as visitors.
 What we discovered was a lovely, vibrant place.

 Perhaps my favorite city in the USA, there is always something going on in this city of museums, art, and politics.
 The increasing ease of walking and biking in the city only makes it that much better!

 While I never tire of exploring the National Mall, the area beyond the mall is also well worth exploring, especially Georgetown and nearby Alexandria.

-See more at Exploring Washington DC
+Explore more at Exploring Washington DC

 Wisconsin is my neighbor.
 I seem to make my way fairly regularly to Lake Superior’s South Shore and Apostle Islands, Milwaukee, the Mississippi River Valley, and the area around Baraboo.
 However, there are many more places I need to visit!

-See more at Exploring Wisconsin
+Explore more at Exploring Wisconsin